gemc/home/index.markdown

 Detector definitions are stored in databases.
 A typical workflow has one user-authored step:

 {% include figure.html
-src="assets/images/gemcArchitecture.png"
+src="assets/images/gemcArchitecture.svg"
 alt="Database-driven architecture"
 caption="
-Users fill databases with detector definitions through the Python API (Step 1).
+Users define detector databases through the Python API (Step 1).
-GEMC executes the remaining simulation steps.
+GEMC then builds Geant4 objects, transports particles to create hits, applies digitization and electronics emulation, and streams the output data (Steps 2–5).
 "
 %}